studlinnth6233/13-map-reduce-collect/README.md

 The first one returns a string like this: `<a href="http://twitter.com/download/iphone" rel="nofollow">Twitter for iPhone</a>`.
 The second one extracts the actual name of the app `Twitter for iPhone`.
-It does not matter for the assignment which one you chose but the second is a little bit prettier when the result is printed.
+It does not matter for the assignment which one you chose but the second one is a little bit prettier when the result is printed.

 _Side note: the task is thought to be solved with `collect` but it's also possible to do it with `reduce`!_

 ### `calculateTweetsBySourceApp`

 This method is very similar to `calculateSourceAppStats` but instead of just counting the tweets it collects them as a `Set<Tweet>` for further analysis.

+Where the method `calculateSourceAppStats` was very easy to implement with SQL, this method is impossible to implement in SQL because SQL does not define a map of lists (i.e. a tuple of tuples)!

 _Side note: the task is thought to be solved with `collect` but it's also possible to do it with `reduce`!_